jollyrogercoin/percy/PersonalDJ.md

 Focus: Building the vocabulary dictionary (Pirate + Gen Alpha slang), creating randomized templates for "bridge" talk, and the wrapper that intercepts strings to inject a "gravelly" pirate tone/accent before sending them to the system TTS.

 Outcome: A module where you can input play_intro("Artist") and get a full pirate-style spoken string back.

+Task 3: Audio Playback & The Core Loop
+Goal: Handle the actual sound output and the continuous logic.

+Files to generate: player.py and dj.py.

+Focus: Implementing pyalsaaudio or pydub playback targeting the specific 3.5mm sound card.
+Building the "Daemon" loop that picks a song, triggers the TTS intro, plays the audio, and handles the 4–8 song podcast rotation logic.

+Outcome: A skill that can actually play music in a sequence with "DJ talk" in between.